sillsdev/web-languageforge/README.md

 1. then the deployment scripts can be run either manually or via the TeamCity deploy job

 ### Production ###
-WIP:  `docker/deployment/Makefile` currently has a `make deploy-prod` that can be run locally with the right cluster credenitals.
+WIP:  `docker/deployment/Makefile` currently has a `VERSION=<some-docker-tag-or-semver> make deploy-prod` that can be run locally with the right cluster credenitals.

 - [ ] build prod images
 - [ ] publish prod images via GHA workflow
-- [ ] parameterize image reference in `app-deployment.yaml`
+- [x] parameterize image reference in `app-deployment.yaml`
 - [ ] set up CD for prod

 ## Libraries Used ##